 Sell your phone, iPad, MacBook & more with Decluttr!

 Get an instant valuation, ship your items for FREE and Decluttr will pay you the day after your items arrive.
 Decluttr pays up to 33% more than carriers and will lock in your valuation for 28 days, giving you time to upgrade!

 This probably goes without saying, but your iPhone’s condition plays a huge part in its value.
 So keep it in a case, use a screen protector, and generally try to keep it in great shape.
 If your phone shows some wear and tear, you’ll still be able to sell it, you’ll just get a little less.
-Also, holding onto the original box and including the charger and cable also helps squeeze a little more value out of your sale.
+Also, holding onto the original box and including the charger (if it came with one) and cable also helps squeeze a little more value out of your sale.